Elizabeth-Warren/Spoke/README.md

 This is Team Warren's internal fork of Spoke based off of the [staging_20191102](https://github.com/WorkingFamilies/Spoke/tree/staging_20191102) branch of the Working Families Party's fork of MoveOn's Spoke.

-\*Note: We want to contribute our changes upstream.
-Assume this repo will be made public and commit accordingly."
+_Note: We want to contribute our changes upstream.
+Assume this repo will be made public and commit accordingly._

+Notable changes from upstream:

+- Removed support for Nexmo
+- Removed support for Mailgun and custom SMTP servers in favor of SES

+/ begin original README

 # Spoke